Precise Measurements of Self-absorbed Rising Reverse Shock Emission from Gamma-ray Burst 221009A: Discussion Conclusions

 We have been able to identify the location of (and flux density at) the synchrotron self-absorption frequency of the RS with high precision.
 We can use this information to make inferences about the structure of the RS and the density profile of the CBM.
 The evolution of the emission from the reverse shock depends strongly on the thickness of the ejecta material.
 The two extreme cases are for a \textit{thin-shell} ejecta, where the reverse shock quickly crosses the ejecta material and does not become relativistic (also known as a \textit{Newtonian} reverse shock), and for a \textit{thick-shell} ejecta, where the crossing time is significant and the shock velocity becomes relativistic (also known as a \textit{relativistic} reverse shock).
 For a \textit{Newtonian} reverse shock the observed evolution depends on the Lorentz factor distribution of the ejecta material ($\Gamma(r)\propto r^{-g}$; \cite{rees1998}) whereas for a \textit{relativistic} reverse shock the density profile of the CBM ($\rho \propto r^{-k}$; \cite{granot2002}) governs the evolution, and different evolution is predicted pre- and post-shock crossing.

 The thickness of the RS can be constrained based on the rise and decay rate of the RS synchrotron emission, as well as from the evolution of the peak frequency (and the corresponding flux density) in a way that is outlined in \Cref{sec:fireball} of the Methods.
 We measure a power-law rise rate with an index of $1.34\pm0.02$, which corresponds to $k=1.5\pm0.1$ for a thick-shell RS and $g=1.7\pm0.1$ for a thin-shell RS.
-While both of these values are consistent with those expected from theoretical predictions of CBM density profiles ($k=[0,2]$) and jet structure ($g=[1/2,7/2]$), respectively, the X-ray decay rate (Section \ref{sec:x-ray} of Methods) also shows a preference towards a stellar wind ($k = 2$) environment and so suggests we are in the thick-shell regime.
-The decay rate of the radio flux density once the self-absorption break has moved below our observing band is not consistent with this regime, however FS contamination could be altering the evolution.
+Both of these values are consistent with those expected from theoretical predictions of CBM density profiles ($k=[0,2]$) and jet structure ($g=[1/2,7/2]$), respectively.
+The decay rate of the radio flux density once the self-absorption break has moved below our observing band is not consistent with a wind-like environment, however FS contamination could be altering the evolution.